mediachain/mediachain/rfc/mediachain-rfc-1.md

 quickly went viral, mutating along the way, and resulting at a complete loss of attribution for the cultural afterfact.

-The Mediachain is designed to solve this kind of problems by tracking the propagation and evolution of the artefact in the datastore.
+Mediachain is designed to solve this kind of problems by tracking the propagation and evolution of the artefact in the datastore.
 Thus, following the viral propagation as described in [4] up